Optimise enterprise telecommunications services

 Buying enterprise telecommunications services

-The following policy, standards and templates are available to guide buyers as they procure telecommunications services.
+The following policy, standards and templates are available as guides for buying telecommunications services.

-As per PBD-2019-02-Telecommunications Procurement, when procuring telecommunications services with a total contract value exceeding $100,000 NSW Government agencies must:
+As per PBD-2019-02-Telecommunications Procurement, when buying telecommunications services with a total contract value of more than $100,000 NSW Government agencies must:

 - Buy through the Telecommunications Purchasing Arrangements (Contract 2210).

 - Cap the maximum term of contracts (including extension options) to: